-An example service that requests Two-Step Login (for users that enabled it) is the My edu-ID profile management web site.
-Also, the AAI Attribute Viewer can request Two-Step login on demand (click on "Request Login with MFA" after you logged in with username/password only) or use this enforcing link.
+An example service that requests two-step login (for users that enabled it) is the My edu-ID profile management web site.
+Also, the AAI Attribute Viewer can trigger two-step login by clicking on "Request Login with MFA" after you logged in with username/password only, or by using this enforcing link.

 MFA with three factors